harabat/django-htmx/readme.md

 views, templates.
 We'll also create some articles through the Django admin app to have something nice to look at.

-We'll then spend some time on implementing features for viewing, creating, editing, and deleting articles.
+Next, we'll spend some time on implementing features for viewing, creating, editing, and deleting articles.

 We'll do the same for comments.